-You all know the feeling, don’t pretend you don’t; you’re sitting there (or bobbing in a Lifejacket Diaper a little too far out in a lake) happy and content one minute, and the next, panicking, sweating out prevention plans, as creative ways to not shit your pants start dive-bombing the previously peaceful silence of your mind.
+You all know the feeling, don’t pretend you don’t; you’re sitting there (bobbing in a Lifejacket Diaper a little too far out in a lake) happy and content one minute, and the next, panic sweating out prevention plans, as creative ways to not shit your pants start dive-bombing the previously peaceful silence of your mind.
 You start wishing maybe you hadn’t floated so far from shore, because you are 99% sure there is no way you are gonna make it back, and 110% sure you are definitely not going to make it to the Hole in Which To Shit In, the one you just now remember Adam mentioning was “a bit of a walk back into the woods.”

 If the thought of a Lifejacket Diaper excites you as much as it excited me, here are a few things you should know before use:

-So anyway…with the help of an incredibly intense doggy paddle, I somehow miraculously made it to shore, grabbed a roll of TP, eventually ditched the Lifejacket Diaper somewhere on the trail I hoped lead to the toilet, but regret to inform you, did not reach my intended end goal.
+So anyway…with the help of an incredibly intense doggy paddle, I somehow miraculously made it to shore, grabbed the roll of TP, eventually ditched the Lifejacket Diaper somewhere on the trail I hoped lead to the toilet, but regret to inform you, did not reach my intended end goal.
 Yes, very unfortunate.

 There are two rules while enjoying life in the BWCA: